 The closing date for submission of 2018 claims has passed and the Irish Revenue is now undertaking a risk-based claims review process in respect of the scheme.
 This review process is ongoing and has identified some incorrect claims.
 The main error related to the inclusion of public funding in the amounts represented in the claim as qualifying income.
 However, the scheme only entitles charities to refunds of VAT paid having regard to their level of non-public funding.
 Where invalid amounts, or other errors, are identified, Revenue will contact the relevant charity to explain the reason why the overall claim will be reduced and the elements of the claim amount that do not qualify.

 As the value of the VAT claims submitted by charities in respect of 2018 exceeds the annual fund cap and any refunds due will be paid to charities on a pro-rata basis.
-This means that if all the claims submitted totalling almost €40m are fully valid, having regard to the fund cap of €5m, each charity would receive approximately an eight of their claim back by way of a VAT refund.
+This means that if all the claims submitted totalling almost €40m are fully valid, having regard to the fund cap of €5m, each charity would receive approximately an eighth of their claim back by way of a VAT refund.
 Allowing for the completion of the claims review process, Revenue expect to make refunds to qualifying claimants on a pro-rata basis during October and November.”

 In its latest Budget submission, Charities Institute Ireland has called for the €5m annual fund cap to be increased to €20m.